Join the ABEA

 The proposal of an individual for active membership shall be by written recommendation to the Council from two active members, preferably practicing and residing in the community where the Applicant practices and resides.
 In addition, two additional letters of recommendation are required from two local physicians attesting to the Applicant's ethics and competency.

-- Allied Members: Practitioners in allied specialties.
+Associate Members: Practitioners in associate specialties.